sahilprasad312/python-assignment-1/README.md

-This is my python assignment 1.
+This is a python assignment 1.

 In Task 1 :-